Naomirood/SEAL-CANE/README.md

 The Meetings, notes and discussions folder contains any random notes that needs to be written down and information about the meetings.
 <br />
 <br />
 The milestones folder contains the files that are handed in for the milestones.
+This folder contains also a link to the overleaf website of the thesis itself.
 <br />
 <br />
 The Planning folder contains a link to the trello page where at the moment a general weekly planning is written down.
 The planning will have more details as the weeks come closer.